 Managing Editors and Co-Founders

-Lyn Dickens is a mixed heritage writer and academic of Singaporean Peranakan and Anglo-Celtic Australian ancestry.
-Her fiction writing has been published in Australia, the UK, and the USA and she is a 2021 Write It Fellow with Penguin Random House.
-Her work has been shortlisted and longlisted for a variety of awards including the Deborah Cass Prize, the Lucy Cavendish Prize and the Richell Prize, and she was highly commended for the Chapter One Prize.
-Lyn has been awarded an Asialink Arts residency and she has a doctorate in Sociology from the University of Sydney which included a year of research at the University of Cambridge.
+Lyn Dickens is an award-winning writer, editor, and academic of Singaporean Peranakan and Anglo-Celtic Australian ancestry living on unceded Kaurna land.
+She is the winner of a 2022 Editorial Mentorship with Liminal x Writers SA, working to produce an anthology of Asian Australian writing in South Australia.
+Her writing has been published in Australia, the UK, and the USA, appearing in journals such as Kill Your Darlings, Liminal (forthcoming), Meniscus, and Litbreak.
+Lyn’s novel-in-progress has been awarded a 2021 Write It Fellowship with Penguin Random House (PRH).
+Her writing has been shortlisted and longlisted for a variety of awards including the Deborah Cass Prize, the Lucy Cavendish Prize and the Richell Prize, and she was highly commended for the Chapter One Prize.
+Lyn has been awarded an Asialink Arts residency in India and she has a doctorate in Sociology from the University of Sydney which included a year of research at the University of Cambridge based at Emmanuel College.
 She is a PhD candidate in Creative Writing at the University of Adelaide and a member of the JM Coetzee Centre for Creative Practice.

 Clare Charlesworth is a PhD student at the University of Adelaide.
 Her project explores the changes made to works written by Walt Whitman, Henry James, and Willa Cather after initial publication.
 Clare graduated from the University of Aberdeen, Scotland, with a degree in English with Creative Writing in 2019.
 Shortly after, Clare decided to move to Adelaide, where she now finds herself oscillating between wanting to soak up the generous sunshine and missing the rain.